 My Contribution: A Sense that Family is Important

 This lack that became driving force, struggle that became recognition, became what I contribute to the world.
 I gave it through defiance and by going to war against the norms of my generation.
-As a SAHM, with homeschooling, home birthing, attempts at homesteading, and having a big family on one (sometimes below average) income.
+As a SAHM (stay-at-home-mom), with homeschooling, home birthing, attempts at homesteading, and having a big family on one (sometimes below-average) income.

-I don’t contribute the means or the goal, but the concept that a family has intrinsic value for everyone, in some way.
-That value is not dictated by method, numbers, or even culture.
+I don’t contribute the means or the goal, but the concept.
+That is, that a family has intrinsic value for everyone, in some way.
+This idea of family value is not dictated by method, numbers, or even culture.